ravinayak/programming_practice/db_sql/joins/normal_joins.md

 FROM orders_overlap or1
 INNER JOIN orders_overlap or2
 ON or1.customer_id = or2.customer_id -- Ensure both orders are from the same customer
-AND or1.order_id != or2.order_id -- Avoid comparing the same order with itself
 AND or1.order_date <= or2.end_date -- Order 1 starts before or when Order 2 ends
 AND or1.end_date >= or2.order_date -- Order 1 ends after or when Order 2 starts
 WHERE or1.order_id < or2.order_id -- Avoid duplicate pairs (e.g., (1, 2) and (2, 1))